 - In the US, text messages replaced checking emails as the first thing people do on their smartphones every day at 31 % vs. 24 % UK vs the US

 - respectively; in fact, emails experienced the largest year over year decline of any activity.

 - In the UK, currently, 29 % of 18-24-year-old smartphone owners do not make phone calls on a weekly basis, compared to the average for adults of 25 per cent.
 In future, this proportion may rise further as teens and pre-teens are being weaned on messaging.

 Researcher: A Harris Poll on behalf of OneReach

 PDF, 9 pages

 This survey was conducted online within the United States by Harris Poll on behalf of OneReach from July 1-3, 2014 among 2,063 adults, ages 18 and older.
 The report provides insights into the customer's attitude to the idea of using texting as a channel of communication between themselves and businesses.

 - 77% of consumers with texting capabilities aged 18-34 are likely to have a positive perception of a company that offers text capability.

 - Parents who text and have children in the household are more likely to want to perform customer service activities via text (71%) versus those without children in the household (61%).

-As I keep finding more reports on SMS marketing that are available for free, this list will be continued.
-Keep in touch and check out the Apifonica blog in a few days for a new post on recent text message marketing research.
+As I keep finding more reports on SMS that are available for free, this list will be continued.
+Keep in touch and check out the Apifonica blog in a few days for a new post on recent text message research.